Can anyone tell me how to clean built up and burned on food from an iron skillet?

 I have cleaned my burnt on foods from my iron skillet by filling the skillet with water to cover the burnt food, adding several tablespoons baking soda and put on simmer until water is near boiling.
 Turn off heat, let sit till water cools.
 I then take my spatula and loosen burnt food.
 After removing water and burnt food, I wash in hot soapy water and re-season my skillet in the broiler of my stove.

 If you have a self cleaning oven, leave 1 rack in it and put the iron skillets upside down.
 Start self cleaning mode.
-After the oven has cooled down remove skillet and wash and reseason.
-They will look brand new when done.

 How do you clean an iron skillet?

 How can I get an older cast fry pan back in shape?
 Any ideas are most welcome.